DmitriBogdanov/hatman-game/docs/wiki_levels.md

 During the **1st phase** the boss glides away from the player while spawning periodic reinforcements and attacking with shadow tentacles.

 For the **2nd phase** the mage teleports player to an enclosed location.
 The boss stays stationary in the center, surrounding platforms contain orbs which can be destroyed to deal significant damage.
-During this phase the player is constantly bombarded with a stream of projectiles in addition to periodic tentacle attacks, that try to disrupt player movement, baiting them into a projectile.
+During this phase the player is constantly bombarded with a stream of projectiles in addition to periodic tentacle attacks that try to disrupt player movement, baiting them into a projectile.

 In the final **3rd phase** a similar process is repeated in another arena.
 During this phase the boss also launches circular waves of explosive projectiles, the player needs to use their environment in order to escape these waves as each projectile deals significant damage on hit.